European unity against Russia tested as talks on oil embargo drag on – KION546

 Europe’s united front against Moscow is being put to the test as countries struggle to agree a ban on Russian oil imports.

-European Union diplomats failed to reach consensus Sunday on the terms of an embargo, but were holding further talks Monday in a bid to present a deal for approval by EU leaders at a summit later in the day.
+European Union diplomats failed to reach consensus Sunday on the terms of an embargo, but held further talks Monday in a bid to present a deal for approval by EU leaders at a summit later in the day.

-A senior EU diplomat told CNN that the bloc was “in the last stretch” of agreeing the terms of an oil embargo, but needed more time to convince some member states, including Hungary, to come on board.

-“We do understand their special situation, we do understand their security of supply problem, we do understand their search for assurances to be able to solve that,” the diplomat said.

-European officials first proposed joining the United States and others in banning Russia’s oil a month ago as part of a sixth package of EU sanctions over the country’s invasion of Ukraine.
-But an agreement has been held up by the reluctance of some countries that are particularly reliant on Russian crude delivered via pipeline.
+Officials first proposed joining the United States and others in banning Russia’s oil a month ago as part of a sixth package of EU sanctions over the country’s invasion of Ukraine.
+But an agreement has been held up by some countries, like Hungary, that are particularly reliant on Russian crude delivered via pipeline.

-There may now be a way forward.
 EU leaders could agree to ban all Russian oil by the end of this year, but provide a temporary exemption to imports via pipeline, according to a draft of the summit conclusions viewed by Reuters.
+An EU official told CNN that banning all seaborne oil would cover more than two-thirds of imports from Russia.

+Arriving at the summit, German Chancellor Olaf Scholz said he believed there was a will to achieve consensus.

+“One thing is clear, if you decide to act in a group, you always have to consider the specific situations of all countries.
+We have done this in the past, and we will do this in the future,” he said, when asked about possible exemptions for Hungary and others.

 Europe is the biggest buyer of Russian energy.
 Russian crude accounted for 27% of the bloc’s imports in 2021, according to Eurostat.
 That’s around 2.4 million barrels per day, data from the International Energy Agency shows.
 About 35% of that was delivered via pipelines to the bloc, according to the IEA.